tabarra/txAdmin/docs/dev_notes.md

 ## New config
 - 2023 acho que os defaults deveriam existir dentro dos components e sempre que outro componente precisar saber uma config, deve passar pelo componente
+- need to have a version and have migration, like the database

 - do research, but i think we don't need any lib
 - break up cfg files into `txData/<profile>/global.txcfg` and `txData/<profile>/server.txcfg`